AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/config-error-handling/retry.md

 #### Configure the default route

-1. Add the **[!UICONTROL Tools] > [!UICONTROL Set variable]** module in a separate (non-error handler) route after the the potentially failing module, and configure it to store the module's result in a variable named, for example, `Result`.
+1. Add the **[!UICONTROL Tools] > [!UICONTROL Set variable]** module in a separate (non-error handler) route after the the potentially failing module, and configure it to store the module's result in a variable named, such as `Result`.

 1. Add the **[!UICONTROL Array aggregator]** module after the **[!UICONTROL Tools] > [!UICONTROL Set variable]**, and select the **[!DNL Repeater]** module in its Source Module field.

-1. Add the **[!UICONTROL Tools] > [!UICONTROL Get variable]** module after the **[!UICONTROL Array aggregator]** module, and configure it to obtain the value of the `Result` variable.
+1. Add the **[!UICONTROL Tools] > [!UICONTROL Get variable]** module after the **[!UICONTROL Array aggregator]** module, and map the value of the `Result` variable to it.

-1. Insert the **[!UICONTROL Tools] > [!UICONTROL Get variable]** module between the **[!UICONTROL Repeater]** module and the potentially failing module, and configure it obtain the value of the `Result` variable.
+1. Insert the **[!UICONTROL Tools] > [!UICONTROL Get variable]** module between the **[!UICONTROL Repeater]** module and the potentially failing module, and map the value of the `Result` variable to it.

 1. Insert a filter between this **[!UICONTROL Tools] > [!UICONTROL Get variable]** module and the potentially failing module to continue only if the `Result` variable does not exist.

 >[!BEGINSHADEBOX]

+**Example:**

-**Example:** Here is a sample scenario where the [!UICONTROL HTTP] >[!UICONTROL Make a request] module represents the potentially failing module:
+In this sample scenario, the [!UICONTROL HTTP] > [!UICONTROL Make a request] module represents the potentially failing module:

 ![](assets/http-make-request.png)

 >[!ENDSHADEBOX]

-If the result of the potentially failing module is too complex to be stored in a simple variable, you can employ a data store to store/retrieve the result.
+If the result of the potentially failing module is too complex to be stored in a simple variable, you can use a data store to store and retrieve the result.
 The data store would contain just one record.
 The record's key can be, for example, `Result`.

 <!--For more information on data stores, see [Data Stores in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/data-stores.md)-->